Frequently Asked Questions

 How much luggage can I take on tour?

 You are limited to one piece of checked luggage and one carry-on bag.
 You may also carry on one personal item such as a purse or laptop bag.
+For international travel, airlines do not charge a fee on the first checked piece of baggage.

 What are the size and weight limitations for checked and carry-on bags?

 Size and weight restrictions vary according to carrier and you will be advised before departure on your carrier’s guidelines.
 Generally, checked bags must be no more than 62 linear inches (width+length+height) and no more than 50 pounds.
 Maximum carry-on bag dimensions are generally 42 dimensional inches and no more than 18 pounds, however this varies greatly between carriers.
 Checked luggage is weighed at airport check in.
-Any charges assessed by the airline for oversize or overweight luggage is the individuals responsibility.
+Any charges assessed by the airline for oversize or overweight luggage is the individual’s responsibility.

 What should I pack in my carry-on bag?